fictoan/fictoan/README.md

 ### Commands

-- `yarn dev` - Run the documentation site on localhost
+- `pnpm dev` - Run the documentation site on localhost
-- `yarn rebuild` - Build the component library and update it in the docs site automatically
+- `pnpm rebuild` - Build the component library and update it in the docs site automatically

 ### Getting started

 1. Clone this repository
-2. Run `yarn install` at the root
+2. Run `pnpm install` at the root
-3. Run `yarn dev` to start developing
+3. Run `pnpm dev` to start developing

 ### Working on the component library

 When making changes to the component library:

 1. Make your changes in `packages/fictoan-react`
-2. Run `yarn rebuild` to build the library and copy the files to the docs site
+2. Run `pnpm rebuild` to build the library and copy the files to the docs site
 3. The docs site will now use your latest changes

 ## Repository Structure